abedshaaban/barber-byte/README.md

   high-performance build system for JavaScript and TypeScript codebases.
 - For the frontend, the web app uses the [Next.JS app router](https://nextjs.org/).
   Next.js is a React framework that supports server-side rendering.
-- For the backend, [Laravel API](https://laravel.com/) is used.
+- For the backend, [Laravel](https://laravel.com/) is used.
 Leveraging the MVC model, Laravel ensures app security through well-structured routes, middleware, and authentication mechanisms.
 - The foundation of this project is built upon [Tauri](https://tauri.app/), a framework